Cruis'n (video game): Development

-The Fast and the Furious was the second title released by Raw Thrills, which had been founded in 2002 by a group of former Midway employees after that company left the arcade market in late 2001.
+The Fast and the Furious was the second title released by Raw Thrills, which had been founded in 2002 by a group of former Midway employees after Midway company left the arcade market in late 2001.
 The game's lead developer was Eugene Jarvis, who had overseen the development of the original Cruis'n arcade games while at Midway.
 The arcade version was released in Japan by Taito, which is known as Wild Speed.

 In 2006, Midway announced plans to port the arcade game to home consoles.
 Developers Just Games Interactive were hired to port the game for the Wii.
 After being refused the F&F license (as the home console rights were already held by an unrelated game published by Namco Bandai) Midway decided to brand the game as part of the Cruis'n series under license from Nintendo, with whom they collaborated on previous games in the series in arcades.
 The port was released on November 27, 2007, in North America, in Australasia on February 14, 2008, and in Europe on March 27.

 In 2023, Arcade1Up released a replica of the stand-up version of the game including the original game and the first sequel.